How to Stop Sweaty Hands in Australia – What Works & What Doesn’t

 - Temporarily blocks nerve signals to sweat glands

-- Treatment takes about 30 minutes
+- Treatment sessions generally take approximately 30 minutes

 Effectiveness